bingleilou/PolyLUT-Add/README.md

 # PolyLUT-Add
 PolyLUT-Add is a technique that enhances neuron connectivity by combining multiple base PolyLUT models to improve accuracy.
-Moreover, we describe a novel architecture to improve its scalability.
 This project is a derivative work based on PolyLUT (https://github.com/MartaAndronic/PolyLUT) which is licensed under the Apache License 2.0.

 We provide this code for reproducibility purposes; the toolflow is inherited from PolyLUT work.